Feathers UI may be used to build mobile applications targeting Google's Android operating system.

 There is more than one possible reason for seeing this error:

 You may have downloaded the wrong version of the Android NDK.
-You must use r15c specifically.
-Newer versions will not work.
+You must not use NDK versions newer than NDK r21 (and you probably shouldn't use versions older than r15c).

 You may have used the wrong path to the Android NDK on your file system.
 Check that the root folder of the SDK contains multiple sub-folders and files, including a README file.